adiz777/Om/README.md

 **Description:**

-OM is a minimalist reconnaissance script designed to automate the execution of various command-line reconnaissance tools.
-It provides a streamlined approach to information gathering, helping security professionals and enthusiasts perform efficient and comprehensive reconnaissance on Kali Linux and other Linux environments.
+OM is a minimalist reconnaissance tool for Kali Linux and other Linux distributions designed to automate the execution of various command-line reconnaissance tools.
+It provides a streamlined approach to information gathering, helping security professionals and enthusiasts perform efficient and comprehensive reconnaissance.

 **Features:**